 Your first step in cleaning is always going to be to attack the most reachable parts.
 Generally, the easiest parts of the garbage disposal to clean are the areas that are immediately visible from the sink.
 Simply taking a scrubbing wand and some typical dish soap is a good way to clean this area on a regular basis, yet many people fail to do this.
 A good scrub when you’re cleaning the kitchen can not only dislodge sludge build-up, but it can also help to stop the growth of mold.

 You should generally couple this with a good soak, especially if you’re starting to notice the disposal slowing down.
 Doing this is fairly easy as well just fill up the sink about half-way with water, add a generous amount of dish soap, and then let the water drain through the disposal.
 Doing this will push out some of the more stubborn food remnants that have clogged up the device and allow it to start working at peak efficiency again.
+If you’re having trouble with the drain being clogged, our drain-cleaning plumbers can help – call us!

 Need help fixing your garbage disposal?
 Call the plumbing experts at Larkin Plumbing today.